-gulab jamun – a simple recipe of gulab jamun with milk powder. this is an easy way to make gulab jamuns at home but this is not a quick recipe.
+gulab jamun made with milk powder. this is a simple and tasty recipe of gulab jamun made with milk powder. this is another easy way to make gulab jamuns at home but this is not a quick recipe.

 gulab jamun literally translates to rose berries. gulab means rose and jamuns are deep purple colored berries available in india. since the syrup made is rose water scented and the deep fried dough balls are the size of the jamun berries, hence the term gulab jamun.

 traditionally gulab jamuns are fried in ghee. you can go the traditional way if you want or just fry them in oil like i have done.

 i used to and still make gulab jamun recipe with khoya or evaporated milk and cottage cheese. the taste of gulab jamun made with khoya/evaporated milk is different than this recipe. this version of gulab jamun is soft, melt in the mouth and taste delicious with a milky taste. you can also check these other variations of gulab jamuns:

 i have even made gulab jamuns with sweet potatoes and these were a vegan version. hopefully i shall be able to post the vegan gulab jamun recipe too.